silkdom/Tattoo-GAN/README.md

 ## How it Works

-The workflow for the generation of tattoo design ideas can be broken into 3 sections;
+The workflow for the generation of tattoo design ideas can be broken into 4 sections;

 - Profile scraping
 - Image scraping
-- Tattoo design generation
+- Model training
+- Model testing

 #### Profile Scraping
 [Notebook](https://github.com/silkdom/Tattoo-GAN/blob/master/Profile_Scraper.ipynb)